Mokal Singh

+Mokal or Mokal Singh (1409–1433), was the Maharana of Mewar Kingdom in medieval India.
+Henry Soszynski dates his reign to r.
+1421–1433, and his lifespan to c.
+1409.
+S. Devadas Pillai dates his reign to 1397–1433.

 He was a son of Maharana Lakha Singh.
 Maharana Mokal has been described as a great builder, a trait which he had inherited from his father.
 He created various buildings along with completing those commenced by his father Lakha.
-He renovated Temple of Samadhishvar, which was built by King Bhoja Parmar, thus it is also called Mokal Ji Ka Mandir.
+Among the monuments he built was the Temple of Brahma in Chittorgarh.

 Background

 Mokal was a younger son of Lakha Singh and was born of his wife Hansa bai, a princess of Mandore.
 His mother was not originally betrothed to his father, but rather to Lakha's eldest son Prince Chunda Sisodia.
 When the delegation from Mandore had arrived in Chittor to officialise the betrothal, Chunda was away from court.
 The ageing Lakha jested with the delegation, remarking that the proposal was obviously not meant for a "greybeard" like him.
 When Chunda later learned of the comment, the proud prince refused the marriage, for he could not accept a proposal which his father, though in jest, had publicly declined.
 The old Maharana, failing to change his son's mind and fearful of offending Hansa Bai's powerful family, was forced to marry the princess himself.
 In return, Chunda was required to give up his position as heir to the throne in favour of the eldest son born by Hansa Bai.